jeremytammik/tbc/a/1418_win10_security.md

 -->

-### Windows 10 Security Blocks External Command
+### .NET Runtime Security Blocks External Command

-Here is a Revit API add-in installation issue that came up in various forms in the past and was now raised and resolved once again by Tim Burnham in the special context of Windows 10 configuration:
+Here is a Revit API add-in installation issue that came up in various forms in the past and was now raised and resolved once again by Tim Burnham in the special context of .NET Runtime 4.0 configuration:

-**Question:** I have a plugin that has been working fine for all pre-Windows 10 platforms.
+**Question:** I have a plugin that has been working fine for for several years now on all pre-Windows 10 platforms.

 Under Win10, the DLL loads into Revit.exe correctly.
 The `.addin` add-in manifest contents are displayed correctly in the Revit UI.